OPCFoundation/UA-.NETStandard/README.md

 * In DeviceExplorer go to the Data tab, press the Monitor button and you should see data being received by your IoTHub.

-# OPC UA Web Telemetry Sample

-## How to build and run the OPC UA Web Telemetry sample
+##How to build and run the OPC UA Web Telemetry sample

 * Go to the [Azure portal](https://portal.azure.com/) and create a new Storage account.